Ishan5hrestha/Encryption-Diary/README.md

 # Encryption-Diary
 Hash based encryption.
+Run Installer.py first inside Install folder
+Copy All the files it produces to base folder
+Run Diarist.py and use the key you created in installation
+View the files
 Uses two passwords:
-1. One for hashing
+1. KEY for hashing
-2. Another for confirmation
+2. CheckPhrase for confirmation

 Main Key: hahahaa
 confirmation phrase: ofcourse